 REQUIRED: What is the SCOPE of your research?
 What questions are you trying to answer?

-Pablo Jarillo-Herrero: Our research is focused on quantum transport in two-dimensional van der Waals materials and their heterostructures, aiming to uncover new quantum phenomena and develop novel electronic devices.
+Pablo Jarillo-Herrero: Our research is focused on the quantum electronic properties of two-dimensional materials and their heterostructures, aiming to discover and investigate new quantum phenomena and develop novel electronic devices.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.